ygorcanalli/learning-from-data/README.md

 # learning-from-data
-Learning From Data course - Yaser Abu Mostafa
+Some exercises from Learning From Data course
+Yaser Abu Mostafa